SIAT-IAT-235/P1-IncidentPage/README.md

    - Ensure heading elements are sequenced logically and maintain proper hierarchy.
    - Focus on defining the meaning of the content without worrying about how it looks.

-2. **Content Requirements:**
+**Content Requirements:**
-   - Choose one row from the dataset provided to build your page.
+   - Select **four rows** from the dataset provided to build your page.
-   - Your webpage must include the following sections:
+   - Your webpage must include the following sections for each incident:
      - **Header:** The title of the AI incident and a short description.
      - **Incident Details Section:** Include the following:
        - Date of the incident.